yaamurozturk/MWE-Pretokenizer-WEs/README.md

 - [French PARSEME raw corpus](https://gitlab.com/parseme/corpora/-/wikis/Raw-corpora-for-the-PARSEME-1.2-shared-task) for the PARSEME shared task 1.2 in 2020

 # Methodology
-- re-tokenizing the raw corpus so that MWEs are merged into single tokens (including those which are discontinuous), e.g.
+Re-tokenizing the raw corpus so that MWEs are merged into single tokens (including those which are discontinuous), e.g.

     _she has been **paying visits** to her friends_ _he **paid** her a **visit**_